ma-sharifi/Battleship/README.md

 You can test this project 4 different ways:
 1. Swagger. `http://localhost:8080/swagger-ui/index.html`
 2. Run test `mvn test`
 3. Postman.
-There is a Postman file of this project in this path located in `/documentation/Battleship.postman_collection.json`
+There is a Postman file of this project in this path located in `/documentation/Battleship.postman_collection.json`.
+After getting gameId, You must provide it as a value for "game-id" variable in the variables tab of Battleship collection then press the **SAVE** button.
 4. CLI.
 Commands provided with HTTPie.

 ### Objects